 Unplugging from the digital world can be easier said than done but the benefits are huge.
 It gives you the opportunity to focus, to connect with the world around you and to stay present in the moment.
 It leaves time for simple pleasures and actually makes you feel less lonely, especially if you spend a lot of time scrolling Instagram.
 This was especially important when the time spent online became non-stop whilst you were working from home.
 There wasn’t the same natural opportunity to close your laptop after a day of work.
 Instead, it was easy to move to the couch after it (if you weren’t working from there already that is..) and open a new tab to continue the evening browsing Netflix with your phone in hand.
 Choosing to unplug from technology for a few hours or a day is, therefore, a habit to continue with even when life returns to normal.

 5. To Practice Gratitude On A Regular Basis

 As life slowed down in lockdown, it was easier to enjoy and appreciate the small things that make life so special.
 Whether it was the opportunity to zoom call with your family, go for a walk around the park or cook something new, those small good bits of life suddenly felt extra special.
 You might even have felt that it was easier to extend and practice gratitude in moments like those.
 As practising gratitude can help you feel more optimistic about the future, increase resilience and improve sleep quality, who doesn’t want to keep that in their “normal” life routine?

 6. To Play More

 During lockdown, it was easier to take time to play around and that’s one positive habit to keep with you because “you don’t stop playing because you grow old, you grow old because you stop playing” (George Bernard Shaw).
-As life returns to normal, you can now also arrange board game nights or puzzle afternoons with friends and loves ones, the world is finally your oyster!
+As life returns to normal, you can now arrange fun board game nights or puzzle afternoons with friends and loves ones.
+The world of play is finally your oyster 🌈